The Deal (2003 film): Filming

 In March 2003, shortly before filming began, ITV abandoned its plan to screen the film, citing fears that such a politically sensitive film could affect the Granada-Carlton corporate merger, which was due to go before the government's Competition Commission.
 Within 24 hours, Channel 4 backed the production.
-A £2 million budget was assigned to the film.
+A£2 million budget was assigned to the film.
 Filming was postponed until May to accommodate Sheen's rehearsal schedule for the play Caligula.
-Frears ended shooting at 6 p.m. each day, so Sheen could leave the set in time to appear in the play at the Donmar Warehouse.
+Frears ended shooting at 6 p.m. each day, so Sheen could leave the set-in time to appear in the play at the Donmar Warehouse.
 The shoot was scheduled for five weeks.
 Set design was carried out by Michael Pickwood, a longtime production designer for Granada.

-The Blairs' house in Sedgefield, Myrobella, was "played" by a house formerly owned by Lord Hailsham, Kettlethorpe Hall in Lincolnshire.
-The Maughan Library was used as the Houses of Parliament, along with the real life scene in London.
+The Blairs' house in Sedgefield, Myrobella, was "played" by a house formerly owned by Quintin Hogg, Kettlethorpe Hall in Lincolnshire.
+The Maughan Library was used as the Houses of Parliament, along with the real-life scene in London.
 The scene in which John Smith eats with Brown was filmed on Blackfriars Bridge on the River Thames.
-The prologue and climactic scene in the Granita restaurant was shot on location in the restaurant itself.
+The prologue and climactic scene in the Granita restaurant were shot on location in the restaurant itself.

 Certain personal effects of the characters that were familiar to the public were added to the sets.
 Frears subdued Berrington's performance to avoid portraying Cherie as too much of a Lady Macbeth figure; in the scene where Cherie encourages Blair to stand for the leadership, Frears had Berrington stand with her back towards the camera.
 Editing and post-production went on until September.
 Some historical events—such as the Sheffield Rally and footage of the 1997 general election—were too costly to refilm so archive footage was used instead.
 Adam Curtis assisted in the editing of the archive footage.